 - How to vote in-person on Election Day.

 The right to vote is fundamental to hold our government and elected officials accountable.
-It is also vital to achieving the policy goals we at Fresh Energy are working towards: clean and affordable renewable energy, environmental justice, and social equity.
-These are all necessary parts to transforming our society to a more just, healthy and livable planet.
+It is also vital to achieving the policy goals we at Fresh Energy are working towards: clean, abundant, reliable, and affordable renewable energy, environmental justice, and social equity.
+These are all necessary parts to transforming our society to an increasingly just, healthy, and livable planet.
 We must do our part to ensure that future.

-Vote on or by November 3 and continue to use your voice for climate, clean energy, and justice.
+Vote on or by August 9, 2022, for the Minnesota Primary Election this year, and continue to use your voice for climate, clean energy, and justice.